 All Industries Will Be Disrupted

-In a recent interview with ABC News, OpenAI founder Sam Altman alluded to the fact that artificial intelligence is going to eliminate a lot of current jobs.
+In a recent interview with ABC News, OpenAI founder Sam Altman alluded to the fact that an AI-powered world is going to eliminate a lot of current jobs.

 Although he predicted that we would create new occupations in the future as time goes on, his company recently published a paper on the jobs that are most under threat from artificial intelligence, and it included occupations like writing, customer service, translation and interpretation services, web development, law practitioners, etcetera.